idanpa/vscode-smartmulticursor/README.md

 # Smart Multi-cursor
 Context aware multi-cursor.
-Instead of column based multi-cursor, next cursor would appear on the appropriate position in next line, if no pattern was found falling back to regular column based multi-cursor.
+Inserting cursor in the appropriate position on next line, if no pattern was found falling back to regular column based multi-cursor.
 The pattern search is based on:
 " ' = : , ; . ( ) [ ] < > \t